NK Karlovac 1919

-NK Karlovac 1919 is a Croatian football club based in the town of Karlovac.
+NK Karlovac 1919 is a Croatian professional football club based in the town of Karlovac.
 Karlovac plays their home matches at Stadion Branko Čavlović-Čavlek.

 History

 Traditionally lower-level minnows, the club's most successful period in the Yugoslav football league system was in the 1970s when they competed in the Yugoslav Second League.
 After the breakup of Yugoslavia and the formation of the Croatian football league system in 1992 Karlovac spent most of the time playing in Druga HNL and Treća HNL, second and third levels.

 Led by manager Igor Pamić, Karlovac won consecutive promotions in the 2007–08 and 2008–09 seasons, which saw them join the top level for the first time in their history.
 After a sixth-place finish in debut season in 1.
 HNL and equally good second season, financial troubles during 2011–12 season hit Karlovac hard.
 They faced relegation to second division but due to financial irregularities, Karlovac was suspended by Croatian Football Federation.

 In summer of 2012, NK Karlovac 1919 was founded as a successor club but the two clubs' track records and honors are kept separate by the Croatian Football Federation.